How To Advertise Your Small Business in 2026: 10 Best Tips

 5. Invest in social media advertising

-Social media is a simple way for small businesses to expand their online reach, build community, share the latest updates with customers and followers, and encourage reviews, sales, and website visits.
+Social media is a simple, low-cost way for small businesses to expand their online reach, build community, share the latest updates with customers and followers, and encourage reviews, sales, and website visits.

-While social media platforms have options to set up free accounts, groups, and pages, paid advertising can help your small business identify and target a specialized audience based on demographics, interests, and other criteria.
-According to a survey of approximately 1,000 small business owners from Visual Objects, a portfolio site for creative agencies, 70% of small businesses invest in social media advertising.
+While social media sites have options to set up free accounts, groups, and pages, paid ads can help your small business identify and target a specialized audience based on demographics, interests, and other criteria.
+According to a 2025 Intuit SMB Media Labs survey of 1,006 business owners and marketing leaders, 75% of small businesses advertise on social media.
+Additionally, social media is considered the most effective advertising channel based on the survey results.

 Here’s a breakdown of advertising options on common social media platforms: